almibe/talks/ld42021/pres.md

  - Walk through step by step setting up software
  - Go over all the available software working with Linked Data
+ - Go over features of application and libraries in depth

 ---